ARISE-Initiative/robomimic/docs/introduction/overview.md

 4. **Flexible Experiment Workflow**
 Utilities for running hyperparameter sweeps, visualizing demonstration data and trained policies, and collecting new datasets using trained policies -->

-## Reproducing benchmark study results
+## Reproducing benchmarks

-The robomimic framework also makes reproducing the results from this [benchmark study](https://arise-initiative.github.io/robomimic-web/study) easy.
-See the [reproducing results documentation](./results.html) for more information.
+The robomimic framework also makes reproducing the results from different benchmarks and datasets easy.
+See the [datasets page](../datasets/overview.html) for more information on downloading datasets and reproducing experiments.

 ## Troubleshooting